Georgia wins another tri-state water wars case

-In a decision issued late last week, the U.S. Army Corps of Engineers granted Georgia’s request for water allocation from Allatoona Lake, which supplies Cobb County and the city of Cartersville.
+In a decision issued late last week, the U.S. Army Corps of Engineers granted Georgia’s request for water allocation from Lake Allatoona, which supplies Cobb County and the city of Cartersville.

 The U.S. Supreme Court also sided with Georgia in a ruling in April rejecting a lawsuit the state of Florida filed alleging the water Georgia takes from the Chattahoochee River Basin has ruined the oyster industry in Apalachicola Bay.

-The decision by the Corps on Allatoona Lake, dated Aug.
+The decision by the Corps on Lake Allatoona, dated Aug.
 27, cited the building of the $100 million Hickory Log Creek Reservoir as a factor in its approval of the water allocation request submitted by the Cobb County-Marietta Water Authority and the city of Cartersville.

 The 411-acre reservoir in Cherokee County, which opened in 2013, conserves water by providing upstream storage.